 - Initial tests of fibers cross-linked with NDGA appear to demonstrate they are stronger than existing collagenous tissue, including healthy tendons and ligaments.
-These fibers form the fundamental unit from which a variety of devices could be configured as follows: - · Linear arrays of fibers for tendons - Fiber braids for ligament bioprostheses - Woven meshes for general surgical use; - NDGA-treated biomaterials have been tested and results preliminarily suggest that the materials are biocompatible and biodegradable; - Biocompatibilization (making a material biocompatible that may otherwise not be) of in-dwelling medical devices by coating with NDGA polymerized collagen; - NDGA treatment of xenograft (animal in origin) and allograft (human in origin) materials could make them more biocompatible and possibly improve functional lifetime; and - NDGA-treated collagen-based biorivets have the potential to be used for bone repair.
+These fibers form the fundamental unit from which a variety of devices could be configured as follows: - · Linear arrays of fibers for tendons - Fiber braids for ligament bioprostheses - · Woven meshes for general surgical use; - NDGA-treated biomaterials have been tested and results preliminarily suggest that the materials are biocompatible and biodegradable; - Biocompatibilization (making a material biocompatible that may otherwise not be) of in-dwelling medical devices by coating with NDGA polymerized collagen; - NDGA treatment of xenograft (animal in origin) and allograft (human in origin) materials could make them more biocompatible and possibly improve functional lifetime; and - NDGA-treated collagen-based biorivets have the potential to be used for bone repair.

-MiMedx's efforts presently focus on development of the potential products identified and designing a manufacturing process for those products.
-We are planning to initially pursue linear arrays and braided constructs for tendon repair as the first products to enter clinical development.
+We have developed a number of early stage products utilizing these technologies.
+MiMedx's efforts presently focus on development of the products identified and manufacturing processes for those products.
+We are using linear arrays and braided constructs for tendon repair in the first products that will enter clinical development.
+We are planning to initiate biocompatibility trials in the second quarter of calendar year 2009, assuming we are successful in obtaining sufficient capital.

 SpineMedica, based in Marietta, Georgia, owns specific rights to a poly-vinyl alcohol ("PVA") and water-based biomaterial that can be manufactured with a wide range of mechanical properties, including those that appear to closely mimic the mechanical and physical properties of natural, healthy human tissue.
 We believe the intervertebral disc space and the normal mobility of the spine can be preserved using a biomimetic material like this specific hydrogel.
-This hydrogel, in a form called Salubria®, has been used in other medical device applications and we believe it has demonstrated biocompatibility and durability inside the human body.
+This proprietary hydrogel has been used in other medical device applications and we believe it has demonstrated biocompatibility and durability inside the human body.
 In the United States, the FDA has cleared the material for use next to nerves and in the European Union and Canada it has been cleared for use next to nerves and to replace worn-out and lesioned cartilage in the knee.

 SpineMedica is currently developing three products: a vessel guard, a posterior interbody fusion device, and a cervical total disc replacement.
-Of these three products, SpineMedica anticipates the vessel guard will be first to market, and it is anticipated to be a 510(k) device with the FDA.
-The vessel guard is designed to reduce the risk of potential vessel damage during a spinal anterior revision surgery by providing a plane of dissection around the vasculature.
+The vessel guard, anticipated to be a 510(k) device with the FDA, is designed to reduce the risk of potential vessel damage during a spinal anterior revision surgery by providing a plane of dissection around the vasculature.
+Of these three products under development, SpineMedica anticipates the vessel guard will be first to market.
+SpineMedica submitted a 510(k) application to the FDA in December 2008, and expects a response from the FDA regarding the application during the first quarter of calendar year 2009.
+Submission of the application is no guarantee of a successful clearance of the product.

-Results of Operations for the Three Months Ended September 30, 2008 Compared to the Three Months Ended September 30, 2007
+Results of Operations for the Three Months Ended December 31, 2008 Compared to the Three Months Ended December 31, 2007